by Freddy J. Nager, Founder of Atomic Tango LLC + Occasional Chiseler

 Rather, his diabolical henchman Karl Rove (a marketer by trade) brilliantly repositioned my candidates Gore and Kerry as duplicitous and unlikable.
 And it worked.
-Not once but twice did Rove sell Americans some seriously damaged goods, and he did so by scaring undecided voters away from two intelligent, experienced and accomplished veterans.
+Not once but twice did Rove sell Americans some seriously damaged goods, and he did so by scaring undecided voters away from two intelligent, experienced and accomplished military veterans.
 Consequently, as much as I despise Rove’s politics, I consider him one of the most brilliant marketers alive — a true master of repositioning.

 What the hell is repositioning — or positioning for that matter?

-In marketing, a position is where a brand stands in relation to its competitors: it’s cheaper, faster, sexier, smarter, younger, greener, hipper.
+In marketing, a position is where a brand stands in relation to its competitors: for example, it’s cheaper, faster, sexier, smarter, younger, greener, hipper.
 It’s more luxurious, more educated, more moral, more colorful, more convenient, more conservative, etc. (Note that the brand can be a company, product or person.)

 The key factoid: that position is strictly in the eyes of the consumer.
 A brand can claim to be anything it wants, but it’s the consumer who decides what the brand’s ultimate position is.